CredentialEngine/CredentialRegistry/docs/11_registry_changeset_sync.md

-The sync pipeline converts published registry changes into compressed S3 changesets, submits Argo Workflows to apply those changesets, and blocks new publishes while Argo is applying a batch.
+The sync pipeline converts published registry changes into compressed S3 changesets, submits Argo Workflows to apply those changesets, and blocks new publishes while Argo is applying a changeset.

 ## Overview

 At a high level, syncing starts when a publish or delete changes an envelope.
-The publish path saves the envelope normally, then queues resource extraction.
+The publish path saves the envelope normally, initiating the debounce window, then queues resource extraction.

 Resource extraction breaks the envelope graph into individual `EnvelopeResource` rows, records resource upsert/delete events, and advances the community's `RegistryChangesetSync` activity cursors.